 - Meeting the repayments: Before applying, consider whether your pension payments will be enough to cover the regular loan payments, including the interest that will accrue, so that the loan is repaid on time.
 For example, would you still be able to meet your repayments if unexpected expenses arose down the track?
 Keep in mind that if your loan is not repaid during the loan term, extra fees and costs may apply.
 Missing loan repayments may also impact your credit score, which can impact the loans and interest rates that you may be eligible for in future.

 There are various loan options that may be available to pensioners, including bank loans, and a number of government schemes that allow pensioners to borrow money.
 Some of these options include:

 - Pension Loans Scheme (PLS)

 - A personal loan with your current bank

-Keep in mind that there may be some terms, conditions and eligibility requirements that apply, and these options may or may not be suitable based on your personal needs and circumstances.
+Keep in mind that some terms, conditions and eligibility requirements may apply to any of these options, and some of them may not be suitable for you based on your personal needs and circumstances.